British Values

 “You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the sinful nature; rather, serve one another humbly in love”

-- Within PSHE lessons students study decision making and how they can try to make the best choices.
+• Within PSHE lessons students study risk taking and how they can try to make the best choices.

-- Students are given choices throughout their school life.
-In regards to their learning they are able to choose their GCSE and A Level options and have more specific opportunities throughout their studying too e.g. takeaway homework activities.
+• Students are given choices throughout their school life.
+With regard to their learning they are able to choose their GCSE and A Level options and have more specific opportunities in individual lessons.
 A number of voluntary Masses and other services and events are offered by the Chaplaincy Team which students freely choose whether or not to attend.
-Students have the option of participating in the numerous extra-curricular clubs and opportunities offered.
+Students have the option of participating in the numerous extracurricular clubs and opportunities offered.

 Tolerance of those with different faiths and beliefs

-- All of our students study R.E, including a compulsory GCSE course.
-The curriculum includes the study of a range of religions and visiting speakers from different faiths.
+• All of our students study R.E, including a compulsory GCSE course.